N-Khalid/Group_4/README.md

 ### Model Matrix and Accuracy Scores

 Since we used a multiple linear regression model instead of a classification model, confusion matrix and final accuracy scores are not able to used.
-Instead we decided to use three other measures of error: mean absolute error, mean squared error and root mean-square deviation.
+Instead we decided to use three other measures of error: mean squared error, mean absolute error and root mean-square deviation.

+Mean squared error-The mean squared error determines if our model predicts outliers with large errors.
+The lower the better

+Mean absolute error - Mean Absolute Error is the average of absoulte errors so we want this value to be as low as possible as a good model will give minimal errors.
+Our MAE

+Mean Absolute Error is nothing but the mean of absolute errors.
+Thus, MAE gives the average amount of error.
+So, the machine learning model with minimum MAE should be considered as a good model since it is giving minimum error

+Root mean-squre deviation -

 ### Answering Our Main Question